arp242/goatcounter/tpl/_backend_sitecode.markdown

 ### Tracking from backend middleware
 You can call `GET {{.Site.URL}}/count` or `POST {{.Site.URL}}/count` from anywhere, such as your app’s middleware.
-The GET and POST sendpoints are identical, and supportxs the following query parameters (form parameters are ignored for POST):
+The GET and POST endpoints are identical, and support the following query parameters (form parameters are ignored for POST):

 - `p` → `path`